-MIPS were issued when the London branch of MBL issued 7,000 reset subordinated convertible debentures, each with a face value of £50,000, to Macquarie Capital Funding LP, a controlled entity of MBL.
+MIPS were issued when the London branch of the Bank issued 7,000 reset subordinated convertible debentures, each with a face value of £50,000, to Macquarie Capital Funding LP, a controlled entity of the Bank.
 The convertible debentures currently pay a fixed return of 6.177% until April 2020.
+On 11 September 2009, £307.5 million of MIPS owned by entities associated with Macquarie were redeemed and on 29 September 2009, £307.5 million of reset convertible debentures issued by Macquarie Bank's London Branch were subsequently redeemed.
+As at 30 September 2009, Macquarie Bank had £42.5 million of MIPS on issue which are held by parties not associated with Macquarie.